 |---|---|

-To qualify as a first-time buyer, you cannot have previously owned residential property anywhere in the world.
+To qualify as a first or second-time buyer, you cannot have previously owned residential property anywhere in the world.
 This includes inherited property.
-The Government of Gibraltar checks this, and they are thorough.
+The Government of Gibraltar verifies this carefully.
+A flat 1% rate and a 2.5% rate are sometimes cited on third-party property sites.
+Neither exists.
+The table above reflects the current 2026 position.

 How Much Does Stamp Duty Actually Cost on a Typical Gibraltar Property?